4.8. Descriptor DPA4 PyTorch#

 }

-Then fine-tune from a checkpoint:
+Fine-tune from a checkpoint:

 dp --pt train lora_ft.json --finetune pretrained.pt